Hello! Today I’ll be looking at dress, get dressed, dress up, dress yourself, and put on.

 You only talk about someone dressing themselves if a special effort is involved: Can Tara dress herself yet?
 (Tara is a small child) or Since the accident he can’t feed or dress himself.

-Hello and A Happy New Year to you all!
-In this week’s post I’d like to look at the difference between clothes, clothing, and cloth, which may be confusing for some English learners.
+Hello!
+In this post I’d like to look at the difference between clothes, clothing, and cloth, which may be confusing for some English learners.

 Clothes is the usual word for things we wear: She’s got some beautiful clothes (NOT cloths).